iredmail/docs/en_US/installation/0-install.ee.md

 ## Download and run the installer

-Run commands below on the server to download iRedMail Enterprise Edition on Linux or OpenBSD, both x86_64/AMD64 and ARM64 are supported:
+Run commands below on the server to download iRedMail Enterprise Edition on Linux, both x86_64/AMD64 and ARM64 are supported:

 !!! attention